stitched into

 A staffed monogram station at your welcome party, cocktail hour, or reception.
 Guests pick a robe, denim jacket, hat, or tote; our crew stitches their name or initials while they watch.
 Romantic to look at, ruthlessly practical to run.

 Run by Merch Troop — an Orange County live-event customization crew serving LA, OC, San Diego, Las Vegas, and destinations nationwide.
+The same stitching team that brands like Sony and Riot Games book for their activations, dressed up for your wedding.

 Merch Troop operator running a live embroidery machine beside folded garments and canvas totes